Adamnite/A1/README.md

 ## Ubuntu specific

-Run the following commands to install the rest of prerequisites on Ubuntu:
+If you are using Ubuntu or a Linux-based distribution, please run the following commands to install the remaining prerequisities:

 ```sh
 $ # Install cmake